pitzcarraldo/reduxible/README.md

 ### Utility Functions

 Pure Flux and Redux implement actions and reducers with switch statement.
-Sometimes it can make huge module and unmaintainable codes.
+Sometimes it can make huge modules and unmaintainable codes.
 So Reduxible provides some utility function for make it simpler actions and reducers.
 But application can be slow when initialization when using this functions.
 Because `createReducer` is build the dictionary of reducers when initialization for the runtime performance.
 If you want to best performance for all time, building actions and reducers with the standard Redux pattern can be better choice.

 #### :warning: WARNING